Welcome to our blog, where we embark on a captivating journey through time, exploring the rich tapestry of history and genealogy.

 Comments

-1937 September 17 – Abraham Lincoln's head is dedicated at Mount Rushmore
+1937 September 17 – Abraham Lincoln is dedicated at Mount Rushmore

 Visit , South Dakota, USA!